 Q: Should I bring a computer?

 A: You are welcome to bring a laptop or other computing device.
 Networks at hacker cons can be somewhat, uh, hostile, so it might be prudent to ensure that your system is patched, firewalled and secured per industry best practice.
-If your device is equipped with wireless networking or bluetooth, consider that it might be best left turned off if you're not confident of your ability to secure it.
+If your device is equipped with wireless networking or bluetooth, (let's be honest there's no chance you have a device without those) consider that these features might be best left turned off if you're not confident of your ability to secure it.
 There is a commercial wireless network (CafeNet), and probably the Wellington City Free Wireless at the venue if you can't tear yourself away from the internet, but for some reason wireless tends to be a bit shithouse during Kiwicon.
 We can't imagine why.
 You may wish to consider bringing your own cellular internets instead.
 Or a whole cellnet in a van; watch out for the MED huffduff.
 Kiwicon takes no responsibility for the physical or information security of your system, so be vigilant.
 Stay frosty and check those corners, people!

 Q: Can I bring a camera?
 Take pictures?